joshglenn/react-native-wiki/Roadmap.md

 The React Native roadmap can be broken down into three key priorities: adding functionality to the core libraries, improving the core performance and stability of React Native, and making the developer experience better.

-## Core Libraries

-* Better maps.
-Owners: [Leland Richardson](https://twitter.com/intelligibabble).
-ETA: March
-    * Since the plan is to make the react-native-maps module the officially recommended maps solution for the React Native community, we need more features to be considered complete.
-We want iOS support for MapKit, Google Maps, and Mapbox and Android support for Google maps and Mapbox.
-In particular this should improve quality in China.

 ## Core Performance

 * Improved packager.
 Owner: [Christoph Pojer](https://twitter.com/cpojer).
 ETA: June